shashankmishraa/BHIV-HR-Platform/PROJECT_STRUCTURE.md

 Resume Upload → Processing → Extraction → Assessment
 ```

-This structure supports the complete HR workflow from job posting to candidate hiring with real-time synchronization and comprehensive reporting.
+This structure supports the complete HR workflow from job posting to candidate hiring with real-time synchronization, comprehensive reporting, and enterprise-grade security protection against common vulnerabilities.